3322964/Update-Checker/README.md

 * RSS feeds,
 * Any webpage with a RegExp (some predefined website-specific RegExps are available).

-N.B.: If you want to try or beta test our GitHub version, follow this [tutorial](https://developer.chrome.com/extensions/getstarted#unpacked).
+N.B.: If you want to try our GitHub version, follow this [tutorial](https://developer.chrome.com/extensions/getstarted#unpacked).

 Enjoy!